deja-vu-platform/deja-vu/docs/designer.md

 # designer

-Together with the development of the platform, we have been developing a live programming environment to allow you to build Déjà Vu apps graphically.
+Together with the development of the platform, we have been developing a programming environment to allow you to build Déjà Vu apps graphically.

 The Déjà Vu designer is still in alpha and we don't